NOTE: Updated March 2022

 In an interesting article on Econsultancy back in 2016, Patricio Robles pondered on whether ad fraud was the “drugs trade” of the 21st century.
 Facebook has also come under fire for its efforts in preventing fraudulent adverts and there is plenty of debate surrounding the possible involvement of Russian criminals using bots and fake ads in the 2016 US Presidential Campaign.

-Last year Google issued refunds for ads that ran on websites with fake traffic and said it was developing a tool to give marketers more transparency about the ads bought through its platform.
+In 2017 Google issued refunds for ads that ran on websites with fake traffic and said it was developing a tool to give marketers more transparency about the ads bought through its platform.

-According to Dr Augustine Fou, found of the New York-based Marketing Science Group and an expert on cybersecurity: “As more ad inventory is bought and sold programmatically on ad exchanges, bad guys are finding it far easier to commit fraud because few agencies and advertisers actually check in detail the hundreds of thousands of sites on which the ads are run.
+According to Dr Augustine Fou, founder of the New York-based Marketing Science Group and an expert on cybersecurity: “As more ad inventory is bought and sold programmatically on ad exchanges, bad guys are finding it far easier to commit fraud because few agencies and advertisers actually check in detail the hundreds of thousands of sites on which the ads are run.
 It’s easier to hide in a far larger haystack.”

 What Can You Do?